Skip to main content

 • placing food where they can see it

-• encouraging their attempts to feed themselves
+• encouraging them to feed themselves

-• helping where necessary but not forcing
+• helping when needed, but not forcing

 • giving prompts to chew and swallow